ktor-doc-jp/ktor-doc-jp/quickstart/guides/ssl.md

 You can adjust `/home/virtual/nginx*` paths to the path you prefer.

-### Creating a NGINX Let's Encrypt companion container
+### Creating a Nginx Let's Encrypt companion container

 With the nginx-proxy container, now we can create a companion container, that will request and renew certificates: